Does Foam Rolling Help With Sore Muscles? | 321 STRONG Answers

 Post-workout is the most effective window.
 Rolling within an hour of training reduces soreness before it fully sets in.
 If you're already 24 to 48 hours into DOMS, lighter pressure works better than forcing through severe tenderness.
 Aggressive rolling on already inflamed tissue can increase irritation rather than relieve it.
 For guidance on sequencing your recovery routine, see [Should You Foam Roll or Stretch First?](/blog/should-you-foam-roll-or-stretch-first)

 Spend 60 to 90 seconds per muscle group, focusing on areas that feel tightest or most fatigued.
 A full post-workout rolling session typically takes 10 to 15 minutes.
-You don't need more time than that to get a real recovery benefit.
+You don't need more time than that to get a significant recovery benefit.

 Only if you're using too much pressure on already severely sore tissue.
 If you're deep into DOMS, reduce pressure and slow your pace.
 Moderate, controlled pressure is the right approach in that window, not grinding through it.